benahm/TestDataFactory/docs/EXAMPLES.md

 ##### Auto-generate values for non required fields

-You can auto-generate a value for non required field by assigning the TDF.DEFAULT_VALUE in the Map of values
+You can auto-generate a value for a non required field by assigning the TDF.DEFAULT_VALUE to it, in the Map of values
   ```apex
   Contact con = (Contact)TDF.createSObject('Contact', new Map<String,Object>{
     'Description' => TDF.DEFAULT_VALUE,